-Or if you look for another cabbage recipe, why don’t you try this delicious and crunchy cabbage salad with apples?
+Or if you look for another cabbage recipe, you might like this crunchy cabbage salad with apples.

 If you try this delicious vegetarian cabbage soup, let me know!
 Leave a comment, rate it or tag a photo #theclevermeal on Instagram.